-Concert Under the Stars feat. the John Jorgenson Quintet
+Concert Under the Stars featuring The John Jorgenson Quintet

 The Gardens' annual outdoor live-music extravaganza!
 Grab your family and friends and get down to the Gypsy Jazz sounds of The John Jorgenson Quintet.
 The group's style has been called Gypsy Jazz after the dynamic string-driven swing created in 1930's Paris.
 Grammy-winning Jorgenson kicks it up a notch with his blistering guitar licks and mastery of multiple instruments.
 Violinist Ashley Liberty and Pianist Daniel Strange open the show.
 Prepare your themed picnic and experience an unforgettable evening under the stars.
 Advance tickets $20/adult; $8/child.
 Children under 5 admitted free.
 Includes all-day Gardens admission.